 Tawa, frying pan, wok, kadai, etc.

 - Lightweight: Utensils made of anodized Aluminum are lightweight, more lightweight than any other cookware material.
 This property of Aluminum makes the aluminium cookware ideal for carrying around or carrying them for camping purposes.

 - More substantial than steel: This specially treated Aluminum can be even more potent than steel in most cases.
 All while they are significantly lightweight.

 - Resistant to corrosion: The thin layer of aluminium oxide makes the metal utterly resistant to deterioration and salt.
 This resistance to corrosion and salt reduces the maintenance efforts overall.

 - Naturally non-sticky: The aluminium-oxide layer formed during the anodization process makes the utensil made of anodized aluminium non-sticky.

 - Health Risks: Some believe that Aluminum contaminates food, especially acidic food.
 It is thought that corroded Aluminum reacts with the food to make it harmful to the human body.
 That said, it is only believed by some people, and there is no scientific proof that Aluminum does contaminate food.

 - Requires special care: We must prevent scratches on hard-anodized Aluminum to avoid corrosion.
 Anodized Aluminum needs special care while storing them as it can easily get scratched by other utensils if stored carelessly.

 Ceramic cookware boasts the health benefits that might be true.
 However, ceramic cookware is not entirely made of ceramic; it’s just a sol-gel coating on metal that makes it completely non-sticky.
 This coating releases silicone-oil every time the cookware is heated, which mimics a non-stick surface.
-The best non-stick cookware in India has better durability and affordable too.
+The best non-stick cookware in India has better durability and is affordable too.

 Pottery, kadai, casserole, pressure cooker, etc.